mikymod/blog/content/post/day_1.md

 draft : false
 ---

-This is my space to share experience, ideas and thoughts about game development and culture, as a programmer and as a guy who really enjoys play, design and study games.
+This is my space to share experience, ideas and thoughts about game development and culture, as a programmer and as a guy who really enjoy playing, designing and studing games.
 Nothing much else to say for now... next post will be more interesting :D promise!